 Income Tax on the Import 5.5%

-Hardest hit are the importers who had imported Solar Panels in bulk and now have to pay taxes amounting in millions of rupees (5-6 million per container).
-According to sources there are about 60 to 70 containers at the port which are waiting for clearance by customs.
+The hardest hit are the importers who had imported Solar Panels in bulk and now have to pay taxes amounting to millions of rupees (5-6 million per container).
+According to sources, there are about 60 to 70 containers at the port which are waiting for clearance by customs.
 Also suffering are Solar solution providers who do not have enough equipment now to fulfill their commitments.
-It must be noted that energy demand reaches its peak in summer months and this is the time when Solar businesses make their profits.
+It must be noted that energy demand reaches its peak in the summer months and this is the time when Solar businesses make their profits.
 Also to be hit is the agriculture sector where Solar Pumps have become quite popular in recent times.

 The government has recently shown considerable interest in Solar technology with the launch of Quaid-e-Azam Solar Park in Bahawalpur.
 Previously, the Gillani government had also taken some steps to promote Alternate Energies in the country, such as starting Wind Energy projects in Jhimpir.
-It is hoped that better sense would prevail and the government would revisit the Fiance Act 2014 which has created this mess!
+It is hoped that better sense will prevail and the government will revisit the Fiance Act 2014 which has created this mess!